MatheusMAssis/Maze-Generator/README.md

 Maze Generator that creates a maze with chosen size and also plots the optimal path to the exit.

+> Any size is accepted, but for over than 200x200 the algorithm can have an error of stack overflow due to recurrence.

 ## About

 In a one-day work, using a Randomized Prim's Algorithm, I created a maze generator.
 As it was a Friday, I continued doing it until Sunday, when I achieved the final program.
 The main file consists of one main function and two main processes.